MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/New-MgBookingBusinessService.md

 ```

 ### -IsHiddenFromCustomers
-True means this service is not available to customers for booking.
+True indicates that this service isn't available to customers for booking.

 ```yaml
 Type: SwitchParameter